jianxiangyu/MEOW/README.md

-# Heterogeneous Graph Contrastive Learning with Meta-path Contexts and Adaptively Weighted Negative Samples (TKDE 2024)
+# Heterogeneous Graph Contrastive Learning with Meta-path Contexts and Adaptively Weighted Negative Samples

 ## MEOW & AdaMEOW
 This is the source code of two papers: